Apsakash1/net-flix/README.md

  A dummy netflix [website](https://62b8a419d2fa15730e37d349--zippy-torte-3cb121.netlify.app/) consisting of a login page(Allows you to pick a profile with which you woul like to start watching and accordingly redirects) & home page hosted on https://62b8a419d2fa15730e37d349--zippy-torte-3cb121.netlify.app/

+The visible change in the home page based on choosen profile will be the user pic icon in the top-right corner.
+You can also click this icon to be redirected back to login(profile chooser) page to change profile.

 Official React Documentation below to run the project locally:
 ## Getting Started with Create React App